pagadesantosh/all_about_front_end/zz_weekly_updates/WHAT_YOU_CAN_EXPECT_BEFORE_APRIL_MONTH.md

 ## 22nd April 2024 (Mon) to 30th April 2024 (Tue)

-- **Will be writing down answers to each and every interview question to make `your` and `my` life easier going forward for following.**
+- **Will be writing down the answers to each and every interview question to make `your` and `my` life easier going forward for following.**

 - For every answer that I'm trying to write, I have to try to write down as effective as possible with enough research and the most important thing is to impress my interviewer with the way I can explain the things.
 - So, this is the reason you see me writing down lengthy answers for few of the questions.